Josh from Duluth writes in to ask a very common question that we get almost every day through email: “Pastor John, how do I know if I'm saved?”

 The Bible says no one can say “Jesus is Lord” except by the Holy Spirit.
 Isn’t that amazing?
 Nobody can say “Jesus is Lord.”
 So if you say it and mean it, God is at work in your life.
 You have the Holy Spirit.

-So we keep reading.
-“If we say we have no sin, we deceive ourselves.”
-In other words, we are not walk-ing in the light.
+So we keep reading: “If we say we have no sin, we deceive ourselves.”
+In other words, we are not walking in the light.
 In the light you don’t get deceived.
 In the light you see.
 What do you see?
 You see the sin you just committed.
 And what do you do with it?
-Verse nine.
-“If we confess our sins he is faithful and just to forgive our sins and to cleanse us from all unrighteousness.”
+Verse 9 continues, “If we confess our sins, he is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”

 So walking in the light might sound to people like, “Oh, shoot, I can’t walk in the light.
 I can’t keep from sinning.”
 No, that is not what walking in the light means.
 Walking in the light means that the gospel is so plain to you, the holiness of God is so plain to you, the terribleness of sin is so plain to you, that when you stumble into sin your reaction is, “I hate this.
 I am sorry, Father.
 Please forgive me.”
 You confess it.
 You receive forgiveness and you press on with the Lord whose treasure is bigger because of the grace that he has offered to you.

 I would just say, Josh, in the end, the assurance of salvation is a gift from the Holy Spirit.
 Romans 8:15–16 says, “You have received the Spirit of adoption as sons, by whom you cry, ‘Abba!
 Father!’”
 “The Spirit himself bears witness” with your spirit that you are a child of God.
 When you cry out “Abba!
 Father!
 Jesus!
 Lord!” that is the Holy Spirit testifying with your Spirit that you are a child of God.
 So ask him for that gift.
 Ask him for the gift of his own personal testimony that you are his.